MetabolicXploration/PaperSON/notes/dev.md

 ## v1 Design ideas

-### lv1
+### raw

-lv1 it is a free structure level.
+'raw' it is a free structure level.
 Its only goal is the introduction of the data as coherent with the paper as posible.
-That means that by reading the paper you should be able to underestand what the 'lv1.json' file contain.
+That means that by reading the paper you should be able to underestand what the 'raw.json' file contain.
 This includes the ids of variables, thee units, the source, etc.

 For instance:
 ```